r-bk/rsdns-benches/README.md

 *rsdns-benches* is dedicated to benchmarking [rsdns].
 It tracks *rsdns* absolute and relative performance.

-It was separated from the *rsdns* git repository to keep *rsnds* clean and focused.
+It was separated from the *rsdns* git repository to keep *rsdns* clean and focused.

 [rsdns]: https://github.com/r-bk/rsdns